Advantages of self-directed RRSPs

 - Samantha has a Group RRSP account at Sun Life with one Balanced Mutual Fund

-- Samantha also has an RRSP at RBC with 6 mutual funds (managed by her husband Jake)
+- Samantha also has an RRSP at RBC with six mutual funds (managed by her husband)

-Samantha was not as keen to do it herself but did not like all the paper that the 5 accounts were generating.
+Samantha was not as keen to do it herself but did not like all the paper the five accounts were generating.
 Samantha likes the idea of using a Robo-Advisor to manage her RRSP.
-She used Wealthsimple and they helped her set up a portfolio of ETFs after moving her three RRSP accounts to Wealthsimple.
+She used Wealthsimple, and they helped her set up a portfolio of ETFs after moving her three RRSP accounts to Wealthsimple.

 They plan to compare their approaches to see who does better in the future.

 As you can see, I’m a big fan of self-directed investing.
 In addition to using a self-directed RRSP to manage my retirement savings, I also manage my Tax-Free Savings Account (TFSA) as a self-directed account.

 But DIY investing isn’t for everyone.
 Regardless of your portfolio size, you may not have the knowledge or the interest to manage your own investments.
 In that case, you’re better off dealing with an investment advisor or financial planner or if fees are a concern, a low-cost robo-advisor platform where you can remain hands-off.

 Great posting.
 Is it possible to convert to a self directed RSP from a traditional RSP and then use the funds to invest in a franchise (ie small business)?
 I have been told by several financial types, the answer is no.

 If that is infact the case, what about using the self directed RSP to hold our mortgage (ie the self directed RSP lending us the money and holding the mortgage on our house)?

 I am having trouble getting in touch with people who are truly experts in dealing with anything “outside the box” as far as investments go.
 I get a lot of “I have never seen that done before”.
 Can you give advice on where we can go for solid knowledgeable advice on using self directed RSP’s?